Ancient history of Cyprus: Evagoras I of Salamis

-Alexander the Great
+Cyprus under Alexander the Great

 Long and sustained efforts to overthrow Persian rule proved unsuccessful and Cyprus remained a vassal of the Persian Empire until the Persians' defeat by Alexander the Great.
 The various kingdoms of Cyprus became allies of Alexander following his victorious campaigns at Granicus (334 BC), Issus (333 BC) and on the coast of Anatolia, Syria and Phoenicia, where Persian naval bases were situated.

 The Cypriot kings, learning of the victory of Alexander at Issus, and knowing that sooner or later, Alexander would be the new ruler of the island, since the occupation of Cyprus was necessary (along with that of Phoenicia) to open lines of communication to Egypt and Asia, rose up against their Persian overlords and made the ships formerly in the service of Persia available to the fleet of Alexander.
 Through Alexander the Cypriot kings achieved political independence.

-Siege of Tyre

 In Phoenicia, only Tyre resisted Alexander's control, and so he undertook a siege.
 The Cypriot fleet, together with Cypriot engineers, contributed much to the capture of this highly fortified city.
 King Pnytagoras of Salamis, Androcles of Amathus, and Pasikratis of Soli, personally took part in the siege of Tyre.

 Tyre, then the most important Phoenician city, was built on a small island that was 700 m from the shore and had two harbors, the Egyptian to the south and Sidonian to the north.
-The Cypriot kings, in command of 120 ships, each with a very experienced crew, provided substantial assistance to Alexander in the siege of the city, which lasted for seven months.
+The Cypriot kings, in command of 120 ships, each with a very experienced crew, provided substantial assistance to Alexander's navy in the siege of the city, which lasted for seven months.
 During the final attack, the Cypriots occupied the Sidonian harbour and the northern part of Tyre, while the Phoenicians loyal to Alexander occupied the Egyptian harbour.
 Alexander also attacked the city with siege engines by constructing a "mole", a strip of soil from the coast opposite Tyre, to the island where the city was built.
 In this operation, Alexander was helped by many Cypriot and Phoenician engineers who built earthworks on his behalf.
 Many siege engines battered the city from the "mole" and from "ippagoga" ships.

 Although they lost many quinqueremes, the Cypriots helped capture the city for Alexander.
 His gratitude was shown, for example, by the help he gave to Pnytagora, who seems to have been the main driver of this initiative to support Alexander, to incorporate the territory of the Cypriot kingdom of Tamassos into that of Salamis.
 The kingdom of Tamassos was then ruled by King Poumiaton of Kition who had purchased it for 50 talents from King Pasikypro.

 In 331 BC, while Alexander was returning from Egypt, he stayed for a while in Tyre, where the Cypriot kings, wishing to reaffirm their trust and support for him, put on a great show of honour.

-Help to Amphoterus

 Cypriot ships were also sent to help Alexander's admiral Amphoterus.